aametcalf01/globalWindTrends/README.md

     - Writes to file "ID-Info.csv", which is basically "isd-history" with the records mentioned above removed
     - Writes to file "IDs_23686.csv", which is simply a list of the remaining IDs.

-Step 2: created a field in ArcGIS LatLonKey called DateDiff which is the difference in years between start and
-    end times.
-This should be helpful for future queries.